OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/vm-deployment.md

 # Next Step

-After you finish deploying the VMs, continue to [configuring the virtual machines](../docs/vm-setup.md).
+After you finish deploying the VMs, continue to [Step 3: Configuring the virtual machines](../docs/vm-setup.md).